Bill Baggs Cape Florida State Park

 Know Before You Go

 Bill Baggs Cape Florida State Park remains extremely busy, especially on weekends.
 Please plan to arrive early as certain parking lots will close once capacity is reached and will not reopen for at least two hours.
 When the park is closed due to capacity, there will be no entry to vehicles, pedestrians or bicyclists.
-Due to high weekend visitation, shelter rentals must be made Monday through Friday at the ranger station.
-The lighthouse tower and keeper’s cottage are open only during tour times; no additional fees or reservations needed.
+Due to high weekend visitation, shelter rentals must be made Monday through Friday at the ranger station entrance.
+Access to the lighthouse tower and keeper’s cottage are only during tour times; no additional fees or reservations needed.
 Golf carts shall be treated as a regular vehicle and may not be driven on sidewalks, trails, service roads or off-road.

 Welcome to Bill Baggs Cape Florida State Park

 Experience breathtaking views of the Atlantic Ocean and Biscayne Bay from atop the historic 1825 Cape Florida Lighthouse.

 Cape Florida has long served as a beacon for freedom - from Seminole Indians seeking to remain in their Florida home, to fugitive slaves and Black Seminoles who secretly gathered before taking safe passage to the British Bahamas.
 Now it marks a place to relax and enjoy the Florida sunshine on a beach often ranked in the top 10 beaches nationwide.

 Cape Florida, or “the Cape of Florida,” was named by explorer Ponce de Leon during the first Spanish expedition to Florida in 1513.

 Visitors can delve into history on guided tours through the lighthouse and keeper’s cottage or explore the park on foot, on a bicycle or by boat or kayak.

 Be sure to stay to see the stunning sunsets over the bay.